anindameister/coding-interview/software_engineer/README.md

 ## 3. Bonus
 Your database performs slower than usual.
 More specifically, your queries are taking a lot of time.
 What would you do?
+- Use a Mature ORM {Object Relation Model}.
+- Use Code first migration technique.
+This would let us not write queries by our self which in turn will help to reduce human errors where we write in efficient queries.
+- Replace inefficient queries such as multiple inner queries to join.
+- improve the query by creating stored procedures {Stored procedures are preprossed, so it is comparatively faster}
+- Introduce indexers {so the query will search records much faster in a table}-

 -------

 ### Tech requirements
-- Node.js serverless infrastructure with functions timing out after 5 seconds
+- Node.js serverless infrastructure with functions timing out after 5 seconds `we need some cloud service providers for creating node.js serverless infrastructure.`
 - **Test your code**
 - Use only Postgres SQL Database
 - Typescript is a plus
 - You can consider changing anything from the database schema to the infrastructure, create micro-services, subscribe to new tools...
+`so it is mentioned that I shouldn't spend for more than 4 hours, but, is it expected out of me to create front&backend dockerised application?`

 **SQL database structure:**